How to Teach a Dog to Stay

 Take your time

-Take your time.
+Don’t try and reach all these goals in a single session or even week!
 Early success makes for swifter, better results later when training gets harder.
 You can also add your own goals.
 For example, you could ask your dog to stay while you

 • Switch on the kettle